aperveyev/booru_yolo/README.md

 ![Similar composition search](images/BCB_sim_002.jpg)
 <br>

-This is completely hobbie project, but I can UPWORK something else if motivated enough <br>
+This is completely hobbie project, but I can Upwork something else if motivated enough <br>